 At this temperature, you may notice a bubble here and there.
 But it should be noticeably different than a boil, which can destroy the gelling properties of the gelatin.

 So…there you have it.
-If you follow my tips above, your next batch of broth should be beautiful—and when you chill it, I’m betting that it’ll jiggle like a hula dancer!
+If you follow my tips above for better gelatin bone broth, your next batch of broth should be beautiful—and when you chill it, I’m betting that it’ll jiggle like a hula dancer!